Akachi Adimora-Ezeigbo: Community service

 She has served her community, Uga, both at home and in Lagos in many capacities.
-She was a member of the Uga Post Office building Committee in the eighties, and a member of the Ada Uga Association – an association of the Daughters of Uga.
-In the early eighties, she served as Assistant Secretary of Uga Improvement Union (Women's Wing).
+She was a member of the Uga Post Office building Committee in the 1980s, and a member of the Ada Uga Association – an association of the Daughters of Uga.
+In the early 1980s, she served as Assistant Secretary of Uga Improvement Union (Women's Wing).
 She was elected First Vice President of the same union and served from 1991 to 1993.

 She was First Vice President of Umuoru Community Union (Women's Wing) from 1996 to 1999.
 Ezeigbo was one of the members who drafted the constitutions of these two women associations.
 She is a representative of U.I.U.
 (Women's Wing) in Aguata Progressive Union (APU), Lagos, as well as the Chairperson of the Education Committee of Aguata Progressive Union, Lagos.